 Preheat oven to 350°F (180°C).
 Line a cookie sheet with parchment paper and lightly oil the paper with coconut oil.

-Place each cookie dough ball onto the cookie sheet leaving half thumb space between each cookie.
+Place each cookie dough ball onto the cookie sheet leaving half a thumb space between each cookie.

 Use the palm of your hands to flatten the cookies – they won’t expand in the oven, so you must press them down before baking.